MichalPogodski/DL_Project/README.md

 # Deep learning project

 Good practices and clean project structure for Deep Learning projects.
-Project template provided by a lecturer.
+Template provided by a lecturer.